 Content Stabilization is typically applied automatically in batch after scan time and includes features like:

 Opus' hierarchical metadata capture is controlled by templates that can be created and modified to fit virtually any requirements.
-Input field characteristics include: required/optional, repeatable/one occurrence only and other characteristics that can be specified when templates are constructed or modified.
+Input field characteristics include :required/optional, repeatable/one occurrence only and other characteristics that can be specified when templates are constructed of modified.
 Opus provides several generic templates to capture the data necessary to create virtual library output formats.

-In addition, the Opus hierarchical metadata input facility allows a user to scroll back and forth through the images of an object (e.g. pages of a book) while reviewing and entering metadata.
+In addition, the Opus hierarchical metadata input facility allows users to scroll back and forth through the images of an object (e.g. pages of a book ) while reviewing and entering metadata.